 - Individuals who wish to audit courses may do so as students or prior to admission into the seminary.
 The student must register for the course through Academic Services and pay the current audit fee. - Generally there are no assignments associated with auditing a course; however, in order for students to gain the most benefit from the course, it is highly recommended that they complete the pre-course reading as indicated in the syllabus.
 Auditing students, while welcome to participate in the class, are asked not to inhibit those taking the class for credit.
-Participation and expectations are at the discretion of the Professor. - The auditing student will not receive credit for the course; however, the audit will appear on the student's transcript. - Students who register and complete 3 or more courses in one semester may audit a course for \$100 in same semester or the semester immediately following. - Students may audit a course they have already taken for credit for free at any time.
+Participation and expectations are at the discretion of the Professor. - The auditing student will not receive credit for the course; however, the audit will appear on the student's transcript. - Students who have taken 12 credit hours in a given semester are eligible to audit a course for free during the same or the two following semesters. - Students who are registered for nine credit hours in a given semester may audit a course for \$100 if it is audited in the same semester. - Students may audit a course they have already taken for credit for free at any time.
 Permission must be granted by both the professor and Academic Services.
 A request should be submitted to Academic Services.
 Academic Services reserves the right to limit or not allow free audits in certain circumstances.
 An audit of this kind will not appear on a transcript.